apneadiving/changeset/README.md

 ## Database Operations

 They are meant to be objects containing the relevant logic to call the database and commit persistence operations.
-These classes must match the PersistenceInterface and must respond to `commit`.
+These classes must match the PersistenceInterface: respond to `commit`.

 You can create any depending on your needs: create, update, delete, bulk upsert...